aksommerville/egg2/README.md

 - - [ ] SongService+SongChannelsUi: Mute and Solo buttons per channel.
 - - [ ] SongChannelsUi: Copy levelenv when changing mode, and maybe do a per-mode default.
 - - [ ] PostModal: Mysterious "invalid input" error on a newish channel.
 Can't repro.
-- - [x] Sounds require an explicit terminal delay.
-Have editor create this automagically from the events. ...manual action
 - - [ ] PostModal fields per stage type.
 - - [ ] Song actions (SongChannelsUi).
 Four remain unimplemented; all four require parameters from the user.
 - - [ ] ModecfgModal for drum: Spawn SongEditor in a modal per drum.
 - - [ ] Special tooling to compare native vs web synth, in editor.
 - - Synth (both)...
-- - [x] `eau-format.md`: "Events for a channel with no header will get a non-silent default instrument.".
-Confirm we're doing this in both implementations.
-- - - We're not.
-And if it seems burdensome, we can change the spec to require CHDR.
-- - - If we change the spec, ensure that MIDI=>EAU generates all CHDR.
-Not sure whether it does.
-- - - ...changed spec, now missing CHDR means noop notes.
-Confirmed both synths ignore, and `eau_cvt_eau_midi` does generate a default.
-- - [x] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
-I didn't implement this yet.
 - - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
 - - [ ] Native and web do not sound the same.
 Once better tooling is in place, figure out why and tweak them closer.
 - - Synth (web)...